novr/CIPetteLens/README.md

 ## Features

--   📊 Wraps `CIAnalyzer` to collect and analyze GitHub Actions workflow data via Docker.
+-   📊 Collects and analyzes GitHub Actions workflow data using CIAnalyzer.
--   💾 Stores pre-calculated metrics from `CIAnalyzer`'s report into a local SQLite database.
+-   💾 Stores pre-calculated metrics from CIAnalyzer's report into a local SQLite database.
 -   🚀 Provides a lightweight web interface to visualize key metrics: Duration, Success Rate, Throughput, and MTTR.
 -   ⚙️ Simple, configuration-based setup for target repositories.